Frequently Asked Questions About Camp

 What options are available for transportation to and from camp?

 We offer transportation for all campers flying into camp from St. Louis International Airport.
 Transportation service between camp and the airport is available starting at $85 for the trip to camp and $100 for the return trip to the airport for departure home.
-We ask that all campers flying into St Louis for camp make sure they read, understand and plan for travel according to camp's Transportation Guidelines.
-To read those, click HERE.
+We ask that all campers flying into St Louis to camp make sure they read, understand, and plan for travel according to camp's Transportation Guidelines.
+To read this, click HERE.
 For regular campers flights should be scheduled to arrive between 10 am and 1 pm on the first day of camp, and depart between 1 pm and 4 pm on the last day of camp.
 We must have exact flight information by May 1st; a late fee will be assessed for flight information received after May 1st.

 How is laundry handled?